-The Frederick-Firestone Fire Protection District is selling a 1981 E-One Class A Pumper via a sealed bid process (no reserve).
+The Frederick-Firestone Fire Protection District is soliciting written quotes for telecommunications services to be provided at its Business & Education Center.
 For more information on the bid process click here.

 Welcome to the

 This website is a resource for the Frederick-Firestone communities to learn more about the Fire Protection District, keep up-to date on important safety information, and learn more about safety classes that we offer.

 Who loves your pets?
 Frederick-Firestone Fire Protection District does and now we can do even more about it.

 Recently, the Frederick-Firestone FPD received a donation from Rocky Mountain Dock Dogs of a pet oxygen delivery system for the use on dogs or cats during an emergency

 The Frederick-Firestone Fire Protection District’s unofficial election results show Dustan Flannigan, Jerry Hedke and Butch Walb will be joining the Fire District’s Board, which is made up of five different wards that provide citizen governance for the communities that the Fire District serves.
 The unofficial results are as follows:

 - Ward 2; 4-year term: Jerry Hedke

 - Ward 3; 4-year term: Butch Walb